Learning Outcomes:

 If you intend to submit before the deadline (and not utilise the late penalty allowance), then make sure you have pushed all your commits to your remote GitHub repository before the deadline.

 Please note: We do NOT use the commit timestamps.
 This is because the commit timestamps are based on your local machine, and can be easily changed.
 We will therefore only use the GitHub server timestamp to determine if your submission is late or not.
 No exceptions.
-This is why it’s your responsibility to make sure you push your commits to the remote repository before the deadline.
+This is why it’s important for you to make sure you push your commits to the remote repository before the deadline.

-If you would like more time and submit late (with penalties), then simply keep working on your assignment and make sure you push the latest commits to the remote repository either 24 hours late or 48 hours late.
-By looking at the last push timestamp, we will determine if your assignment is 24 hours late or 48 hours late.
+If you would like more time and submit late (with penalties), then simply keep working on your assignment and make sure you push the latest commits to the remote repository before the following deadlines.
+By looking at the last push timestamp, we will determine how late your submission is.

 After the 48-hour late period passes, your repository will become read-only — and you will not be able to push to it.
 You will get an error message when you attempt to push, that you do not have access to it.
-Again, it doesn’t matter if you did the commit within the 48 hours.
-What matters is that you do the push within the 48 hours.
+This is to ensure that we can start marking the assignments and provide feedback to you in a timely manner.

 Remember: your commits need to be pushed and in the remote repository within the 48 hours, not only timestamped!.

-• 100% penalty for t > 48 hours late (GitHub repository becomes read-only, no more pushes possible).
+At 48 hours late, your GitHub repository becomes read-only, no more pushes possible or accepted.

 It is up to you if you want to risk working on your assignment up until the deadline.
 If you don’t successfully push to the remote repository before the above deadlines, then it will be late.
 Don’t risk it.